Connecticut Disorderly Conduct Defense Lawyer in Connecticut

 How to Beat a Disorderly Conduct Charge in CT

 The reasons for the charge vary widely, so there is no single defense I would use.
 It completely depends on the facts of the case, and what caused the police to arrest you.

 Generally though, a disorderly conduct charge is largely a judgment call by the police.
 I will typically argue that a criminal charge is not warranted for the alleged behavior, and the charges should simply be dropped for lack of evidence of criminal behavior.

-If you call me, I’ll be able to go over the specifics of your particular case and tell you what I think the chances are that I can get your case dismissed.
+If you call me, I’ll be able to go over the specifics of your particular case and tell you what I think the chances are that we can get your case dismissed.
 If you have been charged with disorderly conduct, you should speak with an experienced attorney asap.
 I always answer my phone, so give me a call now for a free consultation to discuss your case and defense.

 References: CT Penal Law – Disorderly Conduct: Sec.
 53a-182.